Forget The iPhone, Apple's Artificial Intelligence Is The Real Deal

 What this means for investors

 Apple already has invested resources into their AI component of its photos app on iOS.
 Users have the ability to surface the best images from the last year and turn them into a Memories slideshow.
-With the addition of Regaind’s technology, Apple’s photos could be become even more competitive.
+With the addition of Regaind’s technology, Apple’s photos could become even more competitive.
 For example, the AI technology could improve Apple’s existing photo montages to get you a highlight-reel version of your latest trip.
 As well, users may be encouraged to take burst photos more frequently, with the algorithm automatically sorting through the burst to find the best photo.
 As a result, this acquisition makes sense from an innovative point of view.

 Investors should note that large corporations in the film and media industry also may adapt to the new Apple iPhones with this AI technology.
 Just imagine the amount of time needed to sort and organize thousands of pictures to find the ideal one.
 Overall, retail consumers and large corporations will likely enjoy this new feature since the AI technology improves the user experience.
 In a 2016 New Yorker article, the author talks about how the iPhone camera was initially thought to be inferior upon launch.
 However, consumer’s lives are so attached to taking stunning pictures.
 Apple does an excellent job at branding themselves at that.
 The better the phone camera became, the more photos people started to snap and share.
 There are now nearly a billion smartphones worldwide capturing selfies, riots, fireworks, vacation trips.
 The photos are a part of the user.